Pitrified/laife/README.md

 Add a langchain `tool` to compute distance between two points on the map.

+There are mission and actions.

+### Full loop

+1. Observe the world
+1. Think -> receive an Action
+1. Convert the action to a request
+1. Send the request to the world
+1. Receive the response
+1. Update the mission history

 ### Features

 - [x] : World with renderer